HumlabLu/pubmed-rs/README.md

 Usage: pubmed-rs [OPTIONS]

 Options:
-  -f, --filename <FILENAME>  Filename of the XML file to parse -d, --dirname <DIRNAME>    Directory name
+  -f, --filename <FILENAME>  Filename of the JSON file to parse -d, --dirname <DIRNAME>    Directory name
   -j, --json                 Output JSON instead of plain text -m, --maxfiles <MAXFILES>  If specified, maximum number of files to process from directory